Duke Cancer Institute Duke University Medical Center Durham, North Carolina

 DCI researchers bring a diversity of knowledge which has led to a number of significant collaborations on campus and beyond.
 In one notable partnership at Duke, the DCI is collaborating with the Nicholas School of the Environment to unravel the relationship between genes and the environment in order to understand better why some people develop disease and why some remain unaffected when exposed to the same environmental factors.

 In addition, DCI has developed global partnerships in Singapore, India, and China.
 In 2010, Duke University and the National University of Singapore (NUS) agreed to expand the growth of the Duke-NUS Graduate Medical School.
 The venture continues to strengthen Duke’s contribution as a research and educational partner and positions Singapore as a global hub of biomedical expertise.

-More than 50,000 individuals with cancer receive treatment at the Duke Cancer Institute each year.
-Patients treated at the Duke Cancer Institute represent virtually every state in the nation and every county in North Carolina.
-More than 60 percent of new patients are referred to Duke for their initial treatment.
+More than 50,000 individuals receive care at the Duke Cancer Institute each year.
+These individuals represent virtually every state in the nation and every county in North Carolina.

-The Duke Oncology Network provides an array of oncology related services in a regional network of 20 community cancer programs in North Carolina and the southeast.
+The Duke Cancer Network provides an array of oncology related services in a regional network of 14 community cancer programs in North Carolina, the southeast and Michigan.
 Through the Network, the DCI offers patients and their providers access to state-of-the-art research and education programs and provides new cancer education initiatives for patients in rural areas.
 These community collaborations also provide patients and their providers with greater access to the most advanced treatments and clinical trials.